microshare/microshare.github.io/docs/2/installer/quick-start/overview.md

 ## What needs to be installed?
 ---------------------------------------

-The purpose of an installation is to allow the customer to use the data from the installed sensors as quickly as possible.

-But for this, it is necessary to quickly understand what to install and why.
+The main priority of the installation process is to get the client’s devices collecting data as quickly as possible.
+Before installation, it is crucial that you understand what and why you are installing by reading the following page discussing LoRaWan technology:

-To start our sensors use LoRaWan technology and you can learn more about it here:

 ###### > [LoRaWan Technology](../../../technical/lorawan/lorawan-technology)

-This technology works like this:
-The sensor sends data via "Lora" to the gateway or to a public network.
-This way, the gateway or the public network LoRaWan are connected to the Internet via WIFI, Ethernet or 3G/4G/5G.
+In brief, LoRaWan devices send data using  <em>Lora</em> signal to the gateway or a public network.
+The gateway/ public network is connected to the internet through WiFI, ethernet or 3G/4G/5G.
+The data then makes its way through the internet to the cloud where it is then processed and digested for the intended dashboard.

-Then the data will be processed and used once it is in the cloud.

-Here is a summary diagram:
+Here is a visual representation of the process:

 {% include image.html url="/assets/img/lorawan-network.png" description="LoRaWan Network" %}